-Our original and primary focus is the extreme need for housing for adults with IDD who need an independent living experience that is affordable with their minimal monthly disability income.
+Our original and primary focus is the extreme need for housing for adults with IDD who need an independent living experience that is financially attainable.

 For those employed full time who earn less than the local median income and cannot afford to live near their workplaces.
 Employees and employers alike testify to a critical need for employee housing.

-The often-overlooked demographic group of seniors with incomes too high to qualify for Medicaid long-term care but too low to access the expensive senior housing options on the market.
-Our project offers them a unique alternative.
+Trailhead also offers a unique alternative to the often-overlooked group of seniors; those with incomes too high to qualify for Medicaid long term care, but too low to access the expensive senior housing options on the market.

 It estimated that in Colorado, more than 12,000 adults with developmental disabilities live with caretakers who are over the age of 60.
 In 2019, Section 8 Housing Vouchers in Jefferson County opened its “waitlist to get on the waitlist” for one week.
 In 2019, Denver housing authority released fewer than 1200 housing vouchers and they received 23,000 applicants!
 The reality is that the average disability benefit is $800 per month but the average one-bedroom apartment in the Denver metro area is $1540.
 There is clearly a need for housing that is both affordable and desirable for people with developmental disabilities!